EJHENNELLY/S3-Static-Site/README.md

 ![Screenshot (66)](https://github.com/user-attachments/assets/99bfff9f-aefc-43f1-acd2-cc8fff466065)

 That was Easy!

+Now let's use CloudFront to serve the site through HTTPS. <br/>

+Navigate to certificate manager in the console. <br/>
+Click on "request certificate" and add in a domain name.
+Leave all other settings as default and request the certificate. <br/>

 When you are done, make sure to delete the bucket if you do not want to leave the static site up!